hse-project/hse-project.github.io/v3/docs/dev/bp.md

 Always use get operations when iteration is not required.
 Gets are **significantly** faster than cursor seeks.

-Where iteration is required, use cursors with a KVS storing segmented keys, and with a filter whose length is *equal to or greater than* the key prefix length for that KVS.
-Otherwise, cursor performance can be greatly reduced.

 Use non-transaction cursors for most applications.
-Transaction cursors exist to support some specialized use cases.
+Transaction cursors exist to support some specialized use cases and incur additional overhead.

 ## Transactions